-Non-cash goodwill impairment loss (c)

-Share-based compensation expense (e)

-Transaction expenses (f)

-Adjusted Net Income

-Other non-recurring charges (h)

-Non-cash interest expense (m)

-Pro forma taxes at effective rate (n)

-Non-cash change in fair value of assets and liabilities (d)

-Shares of Class A common stock outstanding (on an as-converted basis) (0)

-Restructuring and other strategic initiative costs (g)

-See footnote (1) for details on our amortization and depreciation expenses. (a)

-Reflects the changes in management's estimates of future cash consideration to be paid in connection with prior acquisitions from the (b) amount estimated as of the most recent balance sheet date.

-(c) For the year ended December 31, 2022, reflects impairment loss related to trade names write-offs of BillingTree and Kontrol.
-For the year ended December 31, 2021, reflects impairment loss related to trade names write-offs of TriSource, APS, Ventanex, cPayPlus and CPS.

-(d) Reflects the changes in management's estimates of the fair value of the liability relating to TRA.

-Represents compensation expense associated with equity compensation plans, totaling \$20.5 million, \$22.3 million and \$19.4 million for (e) the years ended December 31, 2022, 2021 and 2020, respectively.

-Primarily consists of (i) during the year ended December 31, 2022, professional service fees and other costs incurred in connection with the (f) acquisitions of BillingTree, Kontrol and Payix, (ii) during the year ended December 31, 2021, professional service fees and other costs incurred in connection with the acquisitions of Ventanex, cPayPlus, CPS, BillingTree, Kontrol and Payix, as well as professional service expenses related to the January 2021 equity and convertible notes offerings and (iii) during the year ended December 31, 2020, professional service fees and other costs incurred in connection with the acquisition of CPS, and additional transaction expenses incurred in connection with the Business Combination and the acquisitions of TriSource,
+- (a) See footnote (l) for details on our amortization and depreciation expenses. - (b) Reflects the changes in management's estimates of future cash consideration to be paid in connection with prior acquisitions from the amount estimated as of the most recent balance sheet date. - (c) For the year ended December 31, 2023, reflects non-cash goodwill impairment loss related to the Business Payments segment and non-cash impairment loss related to a trade name write-off of Media Payments.
+For the year ended December 31, 2022, reflects non-cash impairment loss related to trade names write-offs of BillingTree and Kontrol.
+For the year ended December 31, 2021, reflects impairment loss related to trade names write-offs of TriSource, APS, Ventanex, cPayPlus and CPS. - (d) For the year ended December 31, 2023, reflects the changes in management's estimates of (i) the fair value of the liability relating to the TRA, and (ii) non-cash insurance reserve.
+For the years ended December 31, 2022 and 2021, reflects the changes in management's estimates of the fair value of the liability relating to the TRA. - (e) Represents compensation expense associated with equity compensation plans. - (f) Primarily consists of (i) during the year ended December 31, 2023, professional service fees and other costs incurred in connection with the disposition of BCS, (ii) during the year ended December 31, 2022, professional service fees and other costs incurred in connection with the acquisitions of BillingTree, Kontrol and Payix and (iii) during the year ended December 31, 2021, professional service fees and other costs incurred in connection